ericmedvet/slides/advanced-programming-2020/11-interface.md

 Very very briefly.

-- Can be used to annotate class and method definitions (and other things)
+- Can be used to annotate class and method definitions and fields (and other things)
 - Can have arguments
 - Can be defined
 - Can be retained: